ArjaanBuijk/FullstackND-Places/README-how-to-deploy-to-Heroku.md

         <script src="{{ url_for('static', filename='js/script.js') }}"></script>
 ```

-NOTE: It is not ideal that I had to copy the index.html, so now I have two copies to maintain.
-This is not really needed, as explained below.
+NOTE: It is not ideal that I had to copy the index.html, so now I have two copies to maintain....